MiG 17 Fresco

 2 - 500 kg / 1102 lb weapons under wings

 Like the MiG 15 before it and the MiG 21 that followed, the MiG 17 was basically a clear weather, short range interceptor designed to defend against western air strikes.
 These MiGs were all highly maneuverable and their small size often made them difficult to see but their short range and light payload made them inadequate for combat roles such as ground attack.
-The 980 x 700 image above is by Richard Seaman and the image is about half way down the page covering the 2005 Yankee Air Show.
+The image is by Richard Seaman.

 No comments: